MumboDiscord/spooncraft-docs/faq.markdown

 ### How do I make a shop on the server?

-We're using the Shopkeepers plugin for shops on the server, although you do have the option to use the trust system if you'd like to.
+We're using the Universal Shops mod for shops on the server, although you do have the option to use the trust system if you'd like to.

-If you want to know how to use the Shopkeepers plugin to make shops, go [here]({{ site.url }}{{ site.baseurl }}/shoptutorial/)!
+If you want to know how to use the Universal Shops mod to make shops, go [here]({{ site.url }}{{ site.baseurl }}/shoptutorial/)!